lumousersgroup/resources/misc/README.md

 # Miscellaneous resources

-A place for everthing which doesn't belong in the other directories
+A place for everything which doesn't belong in the other directories